Tim Connolly (American football)

 Timothy M. Connolly is an American business executive was a senior executive for four National Football League teams.
 Prior to working in sports, Connolly was the CEO of Bell Atlantic Mobile Systems.

 Early life

-Connolly is son of a United States Navy officer and spent his childhood as a military brat, living in San Diego, Boston, Naples, Muskogee, Oklahoma, and Norfolk, Virginia before settling down in Washington, D.C.
-After a few semesters at the University of Atlanta, Connolly transferred to George Washington University, where he graduated with a degree in finance and marketing in 1971.
+Connolly is son of a United States Navy Chief Boatswain's Mate and dive instructor and spent his childhood living in San Diego, Boston, Naples, Muskogee, Oklahoma, and Norfolk, Virginia before settling down in Washington, D.C.
+After two years at the University of Alabama,Connolly transferred to George Washington University, where he graduated with a degree in finance and marketing in 1971.

 Career

 Early career

 Connolly began his business career as a salesman for IBM, where he worked his way up to sales management.
 He left IBM to start Top Performers, a sports agency.
 He sold the firm in 1983 to become vice president for sales and marketing for American Sign & Indicator, the world's largest manufacturer of scoreboards.
 Connolly led the company's effort to win the contract to provide scoreboards for the 1984 Summer Olympics.